expo/expo/docs/pages/versions/v41.0.0/sdk/imagepicker.md

 ### `ImagePicker.requestCameraPermissionsAsync()`

 Asks the user to grant permissions for accessing camera.
-Alias for `Permissions.askAsync(Permissions.CAMERA)`.
 This does nothing on web because the browser camera is not used.

 #### Returns